rdemets/napari-yolov5/README.md

 Plugin adapted from Ultralytics to bring YOLOv5 into Napari.

 Training and detection can be done using the GUI.
-Training dataset must be prepared prior using this plugin.
+Training dataset must be prepared prior to using this plugin.
 Further development will allow users to use Napari to prepare the dataset.
 Follow instructions stated on [Ultralytics Github](https://github.com/ultralytics/yolov5) to prepare the dataset.

-The plugin includes 3 pre-trained networks able to identify mitosis stages or apoptosis on soSPIM images.
-More details can be found on the [pre-print](https://www.biorxiv.org/content/10.1101/2021.03.26.437121v1.full)
+The plugin includes 3 pre-trained networks that are able to identify mitosis stages or apoptosis on soSPIM images.
+More details can be found on the [pre-print](https://www.biorxiv.org/content/10.1101/2021.03.26.437121v1.full).

 ----------------------------------